Sex Therapist Columbia, SC

 Reduce Sexual Issues

-Sex therapy has been shown to reduce or eliminate sexual issues including sexual pain disorders, erectile dysfunction, sexual desire differences and much more.
-Sex therapy allows clients to learn about these sexual concerns and find techniques to try at home with or without partners to improve sexual satisfaction and experiences.
+Sex therapy has been shown to reduce or eliminate sexual issues including sexual pain disorders, erectile dysfunction, sexual desire differences, and much more.
+Sexual difficulties and sexual problems are normal and can be addressed through therapy in a supportive, non-judgmental environment.
+Therapy supports healing from these difficulties by helping clients learn about their concerns and find techniques to try at home with or without partners to improve sexual satisfaction and experiences.

 How to get started

 Finding the right therapist can be tedious and time consuming.
-To alleviate this stress, ATC offers a new client intake session where you meet with an intake therapist who will discover your needs for therapy and suggest providers that meet your preferred criteria or preferences.
+To alleviate this stress, ATC offers a new client intake session and overview of our services where you meet with an intake therapist who will discover your needs for therapy and suggest providers that meet your preferred criteria or preferences.

 How we stand out

 Your time is important and we want to ensure your start to therapy is as stress free as possible, creating a positive experience from the beginning.
-Here are ways we aim to improve your experience and expectations:
+Our thoughtful approach to client care means we carefully consider your unique needs and provide a respectful, attentive environment.

 Dedicated Admin Team